Dexivates: Religion

+During the Roman period, the former oppidum of Castellar saw the creation of a shrine devoted to the goddess Dexiua, a local deity only found in the region and with a clear ethnic dimension.

 Two inscriptions dedicated to the native god Lanovalus were found near a mountain stream called Laval (≈ Lavar), whose name is related to the deity.
 Lanovalus has been interpreted as a healing god in the context of a water-related cult.
 His name literally means 'Full Prince' (i.e. 'All-Powerful'), stemming from the Gaulish root lano- ('full') attached to the word ualos ('ruler, prince').
 An altar dedicated to Iuppiter Optimus Maximus is also known from the castle of Cadenet.

 Several representations of a human foot engraved on stelae are known from Castellar and its vicinity.
 Two conflicting interpretations have been proposed: a votive function (e.g. a mark let by pilgrims, or the foot of a divinity), or, more likely, a funerary function, by comparing with similar sites from southern Gaul.